xamionex/slsconfigurator/README.md

 Downloads the latest release and installs it to `~/.local/bin/slsconfigurator`.
 Make sure `~/.local/bin` is on your `PATH`.

+Run with just `slsconfigurator` after running the install oneliner.

 Releases are built by GitHub Actions on every `v*` tag with cargo-zigbuild against glibc 2.28, so the binary also runs on SteamOS.
 The release asset is named `slsconfigurator`.